lytedev/lyricscreen/readme.txt

    standards and have properly formatted docstrings... or docstrings *at all*)
 -  YAML config files as an option?
--  Nice introduction page for users
+-  Nice introduction page for users on web client